corcorana/restingIAF/iaf_manu.md

 To the best of our knowledge, this is the first study to examine the distributional properties of the $CoG$.
 It is therefore unclear how our estimation procedure compares to previous methods of calculating alpha-band $CoG$ in this regard.
 In spite of this apparent difference in distributional characteristics, $PAF_{GA}$ and $CoG_{GA}$ produced remarkably consistent results ($ICC_{3,k} =.97$; $R^2 = .88$).
-This finding, which extends that reported in a smaller sample by Jann and colleagues [@jann2010], lends support to the claim that these two estimators tap into the same fundamental oscillatory process.
+This finding, which extends that reported in a smaller sample by Jann, Koenig, Dierks, Boesch, and Federspiel [-@jann2010], lends support to the claim that these two estimators tap into the same fundamental oscillatory process.

 ![*Fig_GA_distribs. *Top row*: Probability density of $PAF_{GA}$ (left panel) and $CoG_{GA}$ (right panel) following application of a Gaussian kernal density estimator. *Bottom row*: Normal probability plots indicating how well $PAF_{GA}$ and $CoG_{GA}$ estimates approximate a normal distribution (indicated by the broken red line).
 While $PAF_{GA}$ estimates vary in a fashion broadly consistent with an underlying normal distribution, the $CoG_{GA}$ estimator shows evidence of a somewhat heavier-tailed distribution.*](figs/GA_distribs.png){#GA_distribs}